pavanpej/Basic-Webdev/README.md

-# Webdev
+# Student Registration

-Web development project
+This project is just a basic demostration of database updation using `MySQL` and `PHP`